Daio-io/wild/docs/content-color.md

 ## Usage

-Just like Material, Wild supplies a composition local, `LocalContentColor` as a way to supply the current content color for all child components within your Composables.
+Just like Material, Wild provides a `LocalContentColor` composition local as a way to supply the current content color for all child composables.

 This api comes with a convenience `ProvidesContentColor` to wire up the colors within your components and also ensures interop with Material libraries.